 I met her during my second week in Haiti.
 My mission partner Ronny called me over to her house because she was having stomach pains, and he thought that, being a nurse, I could help out.
 I grabbed my little kit and headed over quickly.
 With my incredibly limited Creole, I could only deduct that she had a bad bacterial infection, so we all headed to the little clinic nearby.
 The doctor at the clinic confirmed my assessment and we purchased Amoxicillin and Flagyl for her.
 We all prayed together, and then Ronny and I went home.
 As we walked home, Ronny said that this family didn’t get to always eat.
 M raises her three teenage children alone and doesn’t have a lot of work.
 Ronny told me that he had purchased groceries for them just days before because they had no food.

 It was then that I learned a cold, hard truth about life in Haiti.
 People in Haiti may not get a proper meal except for every other day.
-I knew that this was a reality in both India and Ecuador, where I served before, but for some reason it hit me in a whole new way in Haiti.
-It is possibly because the extreme poverty in India and Ecuador can be masked by the presence of others who are very wealthy.
+I knew that this was a reality in both Asia and Ecuador, where I served before, but for some reason it hit me in a whole new way in Haiti.
+It is possibly because the extreme poverty in Asia and Ecuador can be masked by the presence of others who are very wealthy.
 In L’Asile, that isn’t true.
 There is poverty everywhere and many people I consider my dear friends are suffering this way.

 A few days after our visit to the hospital, Ronny and I went back to check on M. When we got there, she was feeling worse and could not work at all.
 I learned then that she walks over an hour away most days to sell charcoal.
 Finally, it dawned on me: she was probably taking these antibiotics on an empty stomach.
 I asked her when she had eaten last.
 Do you know what her response was?
 Four days ago.
 Besides snacks, she had not had a proper meal in four days.
 Ronny immediately asked her to make a grocery list for us.
 This precious woman put rice, oil, beans and milk on her list.
 Ronny basically had to force her to also include canned fish, onions, and spices.
 For only 10 US dollars, we were able to buy a family of 4 enough food for about 5 days.